DrGBL/WES.WGS/README.md

 `07.finalAnnot.sh`: uses VEP to annotate variants.
 This requires the dbNSFP plugins.

-`08.WGS.vcf.to.plink.sh`: this transforms the full VCF file in plink format, and recodes the X chromosome as diploid by assigning each participant a "female sex".
+`08.WGS.vcf.to.plink.sh`: this transforms the full VCF file in plink format.
 This will be used in step 2 of regenie.
 Lastly, it removes the rare variants.
 This will be used for step 1 of regenie (which does not use Firth regression)

 `09.variantPrep.sh`: this uses VEP annotations to build the --set-list and --anno-file regenie step 2 inputs.